 Manoj Ahuja, Chairperson, CBSE, in his opening statement of “Transforming the System of Assessment: Holistic Progress Card” webinar said that through the new implementation of Holistic Progress Cards, they are looking to “test the success of the system and not just the students”.
 He claims that by doing so they are providing an avenue of growth for both teachers and students.

-During the discussion and deliberation stage of the reformation process, three major questions were raised:
+During the reformation process, the discussion and deliberation stage raised three major questions:

 - How can teachers conduct assessments in a non-comparative, non-threatening way?

 - Assessments under the NEP are collaborative.
 How do we ensure connectivity between all the stakeholders in the academic system?

 - How can we standardize these ideas into a product applicable to all schools under NCERT/CBSE?

 To help answer these questions, a panel of experts who worked very closely with Holistic Progress Cards, shared their learnings.